munificent/craftinginterpreters/book/a-map-of-the-territory.md

 pennyArea = 0.44319234375;
 ```

-Optimization is a huge part of language academia as well as industry.
-Many
+Optimization is a huge part of the programming language business.
+Many language
-language hackers spend their entire careers here, squeezing every drop of
+hackers spend their entire careers here, squeezing every drop of performance
-performance they can out of their compilers to get their benchmarks a fraction
+they can out of their compilers to get their benchmarks a fraction of a percent
-of a percent faster.
+faster.
 It can become a sort of obsession.

 We're going to <span name="rathole">hop over that rathole</span> in this book.
 Many successful languages have surprisingly few compile-time optimizations.
 For